Fitness Influencer Jen Selter Shows Off Famous Bum In Crop Top And Bikini Bottoms On Instagram

 “I love training the lower body — squats and lunges are my favorite,” she once told Ask Men.

-She recently shared a workout plan for the butt on her Youtube channel.
-In the video, she wears lime green leggings and does a series of exercises like squats, leg lifts lunges and pulses.
+She recently shared a workout plan for the butt on her YouTube channel.
+In the video, she wears lime green leggings and does a series of exercises like squats, leg lifts lunges, and pulses.
 So if you want Selter’s bum, she’s given you the blueprint.